Parlin-Galanodel/PythonComputingProject-2ndYr/PyProject/ReadMe.txt

 	version).
 But it sometimes failed on computers in computing suite when running in ipython or qtconsole.
-	  Considering about the fact that Enthought distribution was use in college, it might because the internal difference between two different distribution and I could not solve it.
+	  Considering about the fact that Enthought distribution was use in college, it might because the internal difference between two different distributions and I could not solve it.

 	  If the code failed, just run it in a pure python environment(use python command to run that file from terminal).
 All the code worked fine in pure python environment.
+	  Also, the 5 files must be placed in the same directory.

-    The source code was divided into 5 files. raytracer.py & functions.py are the two main part and genpolar.py is a function from task 15 in worksheet 1 which is base part in implementing functions.py module.
+    The source code was divided into 5 files. raytracer.py & functions.py are the two main part and genpolar.py is jsut a function from task 15 in worksheet 1 while it is base part in implementing functions.py module.

   raytracer.py:
-	This module contains all the basic block in this project.
+	This module contains all the basic blocks in this project.
 They are definitions of Ray class, OpticalElement class and its two subclasses SphericalRefraction and Planoconvex.
 I believe these classes were documented and commented properly.